OleksandrDemkiv/WaterBottleReminder/README.md

 # Water bottle reminder

 This is a simple reminder to drink water regularly with a lot of functions for better user experience.
+(This README is only about usage of arduino, but we have also localhosted API and Website which you can read about in our report)

 ## Required components